 Proceeds from the tree sales have over the years allowed donations to local charities, such as Red Stocking Fund, and to acquire new equipment for the Fire Department.

 Moving from Main Street, the initial location to pull up with your car to pick-up your tree was the First National Store, which was located at Five Corners where the Post Office now stands.
-Thereafter it moved to its current location at Hinckley’s Lumber Yard.
-With the sale of Hinckley’s this year we will wait and see to where the tree operation will relocate next year.
+Thereafter it moved to Hinckley’s Lumber Yard on Beach Road.
+With the sale of Hinckley’s the tree operation is now relocated to Alley’s General Store.

 So how does this grand Yuletide operation work?